bverhoeve/100-days-of-code/log.md

 **Thoughts**: I feel a bit guilty about skipping on yesterday.
 I started out for a couple of minutes, but then a friend called and I forgot about coding until it was too late to get started even.
 I do feel that I made quite a bit more progress today than I did the previous days.
 Although the `build-my-app` is still in boilerplate mode, more and more of the foundations are being laid to work further on.

 **Link to work**: [Build my app](https://github.com/bverhoeve/build-my-app)

+## Day 4: April 1, 2020
+**Today's Progress**: Added a logo for Build My App.
+I added a navigation bar to the homepage.
+The layout isn't that nice yet but I'll fix it in the coming days.

+**Thoughts**: I only started working on the application late in the evening but I still managed to get some stuff done.